 Table~\ref{tab:res} shows the metric scores of 10 summarization systems on the 50-example subset from the CNN/DM test set (and Table~\ref{tab:res-app} in the Appendix contains systems scores of many other automatic or semi-automatic metrics).
 The ACU and $n$ACU scores are computed based on the raw annotation data released by \citet{liu-etal-2023-revisiting}.\footnote{\url{https://huggingface.co/datasets/Salesforce/rose}}

 First, a consistent trend across different metrics is that BRIO and BRIO-Ext are the two best-performing models, likely because they are carefully fine-tuned on the CNN/DM training set.
 Second, 1-shot LLMs consistently obtain worse ROUGE-2 recall or F1 scores than fine-tuned models.
 However, their \protocol{} and $n$\protocol{} scores are comparable to those of fine-tuned models.
 This demonstrates that, compared to metrics based on lexical overlaps, our \protocol{} method captures more semantic similarities and thus alleviates the rigidity caused by reference-based evaluations with a single reference.
-This finding is also consistent with previous observations that zero-shot or few-shot LLMs are preferred by humans despite their low ROUGE scores~\cite{goyal2023newssummarizationevaluationera}.
+This finding is also consistent with previous observations that zero-shot or few-shot LLMs are preferred by humans despite their low ROUGE scores~\citep{goyal2023newssummarizationevaluationera}.
 Third, we observe that \protocol{} scores are overall higher than ACU scores.
 One hypothesis is that QAs are finer-grained than ACUs, so they give credit to finer-grained alignments between the system and reference summaries.
 To support this hypothesis, we find that in 21\% of cases, a predicate only has a subset of its QA pairs present in the system summary, i.e., if the judgment is at the ACU level, it would miss some partial correctness.
-Next, we randomly sampled examples from summaries generated by fine-tuned models and manually compared \protocol{} with ACU.
-We find that, besides QA pairs being finer-grained, two other factors also contribute to higher QAPyramid scores: (1) our annotation guideline led to more lenient judgments of “being present” based more on semantics than lexicon, and (2) the predicate-centered nature of QA-SRL may cause one piece of information to be credited multiple times.
+Next, we manually examined some examples and we find that, besides QA pairs being finer-grained, two other factors also contribute to higher QAPyramid scores: (1) our annotation guideline led to more lenient judgments of “being present” based more on semantics than lexicon, and (2) the predicate-centered nature of QA-SRL may cause one piece of information to be credited multiple times.
 See Appendix~\ref{app:qavsacu} for two examples.